I have just moved my home internet connection over to Launtel the fastest residential NBN ISP I've seen so far at a reasonable price.

 Moving from Internode

 Before moving to Launtel I was with Internode and to the most part I had been very happy with them, I was happy with having full IPv6 and as I was on a business account, I also had a /28 of IPv4 addresses that I uses for parts of my HomeLab but they only had speeds up to 100/40 and I felt that I could really use a high speed connection.

 7 day free trial

-To try out the new service Launtel have a 7 day free trial and been that I am on FTTP NBN most people don't know but you can have more then one ISP at the same time.
+To try out the new service Launtel have a 7-day free trial and been that I am on FTTP NBN most people don't know but you can have more than one ISP at the same time.
 Give that the NBN NTD has 4 ports (UNI-D1 to 4) you can have up to 4 ISP connects on at the same time

 When I put in the request to do the free trial Launtel just turn on the UNI-D 2 port and all I had to do was move my router to port two.

 Daily pricing and Speed

 Something that launtel do that I haven't seen before is allow users to change the speed of the connection daily if wanted, say you only really wanted 50Mbps download speeds most of the time but a new game is coming up and you want to download it as fast as passable or that you were going to have a Lan party and wanted the fastest speeds for everyone to be able to download the same game without taking hours of time.

 To change speed, you just logon to the residential portal.

 You'll see info on your service, how much Balance you have.
 Think of this like a per paid mobile phone.
 You can see how much today is going to cost and how much tomorrow is. at I'm on the 250/100 plan my cost is $4.60 per day.